baki2211/rpg-backend/README.md

 It will try to populate the db with the `src/seed.js` at first start with some Admin and normal user, a map and a location to avoid fetching error.

 If it fails or prefer manual, comment the last line in `Dockerfile` and launch it manual with:

-`docker-compose run --rm app npm run seed`
+`docker compose exec app node src/seed.js`

 ## Database Management